AMasquelier/MABe-2025/README.md

 # Context
 When I first started working on this competition, my goal was simply to get my hands on a type of problem that I never had the opportunity to work on: segmentation.
 My objective was to build a CNN model to at least reach the top 50% and beat those XGBoost public notebooks that got too popular to my taste.<br>
-Luckily I ended up at the 103rd place out of 1413 in the leaderboard (top 7%).<br>
+Luckily I ended up at the 103rd place out of 1413 in the leaderboard.<br>
 The things that I've learned by working on this competition were:
 - How to build segmentation models with CNNs
 - Simplicity is key